 Figure C-4 illustrates the potential for aquifer recharge, defined as the probability of precipitation reaching the uppermost aquifer.
-The map is based on a simplified function of depth to the aquifer, Figure C-4.
-Potential for Aquifer Recharge in Illinois occurrence of major aquifers, and the potential infiltration rate of the soil.
-This simplification assumes that recharge rates are primarily a function of leakage from an overlying aquitard (fine grained non-aquifer materials).
-Moreover, recharge may also be occurring from outside of a watershed boundary.
-Additionally, pumping stresses from potable water supply wells located adjacent to watershed boundaries may change the natural groundwater flow directions.
-Therefore, aquifer boundaries may not be consistent with surface watershed boundaries.
+The map is based on a simplified function of depth to the aquifer, occurrence of major aquifers, and the potential infiltration rate of the soil.
+This simplification assumes that recharge rates are primarily a function of leakage from an overlying aquitard (fine